FedericoDiPasquale/tt_um_psei_ota_qboost/README.md

 3) Post-layout (PEX): parasitic-extracted netlist available; post-layout vs. pre-layout comparison.

 ![Stationary Time Response](docs/main_trans_stationary.png)
-![Transient Damped Time Response](docs/main_trans_damp_response.png)
+Where OUT is the system's time response from the schematic while on the other hand OUTLAY is the system's time response from post-layout.
+Finally, x1.v_dac is the output of the DAC3bit.
+![Transient Damped Time Response](docs/main_trans_damp_response.png) Where OUT is the system's time response from the schematic while on the other hand OUTLAY is the system's time response from post-layout.
+Finally, x1.v_dac is the output of the DAC3bit.
 ![Frequency Response (Amplitude and Phase)](docs/ac_mag_phase_response.png)

 ## How it works